tubearchivist/docs/mkdocs/docs/configuration/ldap.md

+!!! warning "Your help is needed"
+    This functionality is currently unmaintained.
+Please reach out if you are interested in taking over responsibility for maintaining this.

 You can enable and configure LDAP with the following environment variables:

 | Environment Variable  | Default   | Example   | Description   |